+Sources

+Impact Evaluation of 2014 RI Prescriptive Compressed Air Installations, National Grid, Prepared by KEMA, July 15, 2016.

 New and Retrofit Kitchen Hoods with Variable Frequency Drives

 Kitchen Hoods with Variable Frequency Control utilize optical and temperature sensors at the hood inlet to monitor cooking activity.
 Kitchen hood exhaust fans are throttled in response to real time ventilation requirements.
 Energy savings result from fan power reduction during part load operation as well as a decrease in heating and cooling requirement of make-up air.